Peru Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

 To enter Peru, a valid passport is required by all nationals referred to in the chart above.

 A yellow fever vaccination certificate is recommended by the Peruvian government, but is not required.

-Visas are required by all nationals referred to in the chart above travelling as tourists for stays of up to 183 days.
+Visas are not required by nationals referred to in the chart above travelling as tourists for stays of up to 183 days.